tangbao/NJ-MVC-Appointment-Helper/README.md

 If it could help you, please give me a star.
 Appreciated.

-I really hope this COVID-19 pandemic can end soon so that everything can go back to normal.
-Hope this bot can help you a little.
+Update 2022 Oct 25: It seems that everything is on the way back to normal (hopefully).
+I do not know why you cannot find this project repo page in Google search results, which is annoying because it prevents people from getting access to this project.
+Does anyone have idea about it?

 Stay safe.
+Stay health.

 ## Recent Updates